-Ben has funded healthcare for 78 patients in 11 countries.
+Ben has funded healthcare for 91 patients in 12 countries.

-Hnin is a mother of two from Burma.
-She lives with her husband and two sons, and she is always busy with housework.
-Since a few months after surgery to remove the cyst in her uterus in 2017, Hnin has been experiencing lower abdominal pain and abnormal bleeding.
-She has been diagnosed with Myoma.
-She has been advised to undergo a total abdominal hysterectomy, the surgical removal of her uterus and cervix.
-If left untreated, Hnin's symptoms will continue to worsen and put her at risk for further health complications in the future.
-Fortunately, Hnin is scheduled to undergo her hysterectomy and our medical partner, Burma Children Medical Fund, is requesting $1,500 to cover the total cost of her procedure and care.
-Once recovered, she will no longer experience pain or bleeding.
-Moreover, the surgery will stop the mass from reappearing later.
-Hnin said, “I want to continue to work purchasing clothes and other goods from Mae Sot and selling them in Yangon to earn an income for my family.
-Because of my condition, I am not able to work for two years now.”
+Sandar is is a 48-year-old pastor from Burma.
+She lives with her husband, daughter, and seven children who she is sheltering.
+In her free time, Sandar likes to prepare for her sermons, read the Bible, and pray for others in need.
+Since 2017, Sandar has been experiencing high blood pressure and heavy abnormal vaginal bleeding.
+She has been diagnosed with pelvic mass and has been advised to undergo a total abdominal hysterectomy, the surgical removal of her uterus and cervix.
+If left untreated, Sandar's symptoms will continue to worsen and put her at risk for further health complications in the future.
+Fortunately, Sandar is scheduled to undergo her hysterectomy on February 24th.
+Our medical partner, Burma Children Medical Fund, is requesting $1,500 to cover the total cost of her procedure and care.
+Once recovered, she will no longer experience abnormal bleeding or discomfort.
+"I worry about the children I shelter," said Sandar.
+"Currently, I have to buy a lot of sanitary pads and my daughter borrowed 500,000 kyat (approx. 500 USD) from her boss to support me, which she will pay back in installments.”